Summer 2025 in London, June 23–July 18, 2025

 Monday, July 7–Friday, July 18, 2025 (classes will take place Monday–Friday, 10:30 am–noon and 1–4:30 pm BST)

 In this course, we will explore the regulation, structure, and financing of the United States health care system, with a comparative approach that includes the UK and other health care systems to enrich our understanding of various health policy frameworks.
-We will examine the structure and regulation of private health insurance coverage as well as Medicare and Medicaid, the two major public coverage programs of the U.S. Policy questions regarding the appropriate division of responsibility between the public and private spheres in both funding and regulating coverage will be discussed, alongside considerations for ensuring access and affordability of health care.
-To further contextualize our study, we will engage in field trips and site visits, offering firsthand insight into the organizational and operational differences between systems.
-We will delve into the organization of health care entities such as hospitals, with a particular focus on issues concerning not-for-profit organizations.
+Students will examine the structure and regulation of private health insurance coverage as well as Medicare and Medicaid, the two major public coverage programs of the U.S. Policy questions regarding the appropriate division of responsibility between the public and private spheres in both funding and regulating coverage will be discussed, alongside considerations for ensuring access and affordability of health care.
+To further contextualize the study, students will engage in field trips and site visits, offering firsthand insight into the organizational and operational differences between systems.
+Students will delve into the organization of health care entities such as hospitals, with a particular focus on issues concerning not-for-profit organizations.
 Additionally, the course will cover how governments work to prevent fraud and abuse in health care programs, as well as examine antitrust concerns within the health care industry and efforts to prevent unlawful consolidation of market power.

 The London Summer School faculty bring real-life, international experience to the classroom.
 The professors teach at Mitchell Hamline School of Law, the University of Greenwich: School of Law and Criminology in London, and other international law schools.